 Latvia’s banking sector: Facts & Figures

-In 2017 there were 21 banks operating in Latvia, including 16 credit institutions registered in Latvia, and five branches of banks registered elsewhere in the European Union.
-The Latvian banking sector is dominated by Nordic banking groups, holding 54% of shareholder capital while other OECD countries represent 34%.
-A major merger embarked on in 2016 and rolled out in 2017, of Nordea and DNB, combining their operations in Estonia, Latvia and Lithuania is not yet dully represented in 2017 data.
+In 2018 there were 20 banks operating in Latvia, including 15 credit institutions registered in Latvia, and five branches of banks registered elsewhere in the EU.
+The Latvian banking sector is dominated by Nordic banking groups, holding 60% of shareholder capital.
+In January 2019, Luminor Bank began its operations, concluding the merger of Nordea and DNB in the Baltics.
+Registered in Estonia, it since continues branch operations in Latvia and Lithuania.

 Contributor: Linda Austere firstname.lastname@example.org